oakmac/atom-parinfer/README.md

 likelihood):

 * **The file was unchanged.** You will be automatically dropped into Indent Mode.
-This is the most likely scenario once you start using Parinfer regularly.
+This is the most common scenario once you start using Parinfer regularly.
 * **Paren Mode changed the file.** You will be prompted to apply the changes (recommended) and then dropped into Indent Mode.
-This is most likely to happen when you first start using Parinfer on an existing file.
+This is common the first time you use Parinfer on a file.
-* **Paren Mode failed.** This is almost certainly caused by having unbalanced parens in your file (ie: it will not compile).
-A prompt will show and you will be dropped into Paren Mode in order to fix the problem.
+* **Paren Mode failed.** This scenario is uncommon and almost certainly means you have unbalanced parens in your file (ie: it will not compile).
+A prompt will show and you will be dropped into Paren Mode in order to fix the syntax problem.

 Running Paren Mode is a necessary first step before Indent Mode can be safely turned on.
 See [Fixing existing files] for more information.